 Richard Branson, the British Billionaire who founded the Virgin Group and it’s 400+ companies, is widely quoted as saying “if you take care of your employees, they will take care of your customers”.
 I was reminded of this during my recent search for wiper blades at a well known auto parts chain store in our city's downtown.

-Employers remember, customer facing employees - especially those in the retail sector - are often new to the workforce.
-In many cases, they’re working their first jobs and need support and guidance.
-This is especially true in today’s "gotcha culture" where the short-tempered turn to their smartphones to exact revenge.

 Back to Richard Branson’s quote, what is your business model doing for you?
-Are you supporting your front-line employees and their supervisors or are you telling them to ‘figure it out’?
+Leaders, are you truly supporting your front-line employees and their supervisors or are you telling them to ‘figure it out’?
 The answers are important because, ultimately, if you’re not supporting them, they won't support you and you have no one else to blame.